Tom Cooper (cricketer): Later career (2014–2021)

-Despite having lost his contract with South Australia, Cooper continued to play for them in both the One Day Cup and the Sheffield Shield.
-He top-scored for the Redbacks in the Sheffield Shield with 736 runs at an average of 38.73, and midway through the season he'd played enough matches to get upgraded to a contract.
+Cooper returned to form immediately at the start of the 2016–17 season.
+He impressed enough in grade cricket to earn his place back in the state team, and he scored 138 runs in the opening match of the Sheffield Shield season.
+South Australia's coach Jamie Siddons credited his comeback with having had the time to work through his grief after Hughes' death.
+He top-scored for South Australia across the Sheffield Shield season with 736 runs, and midway through the season he'd played enough matches to get upgraded back to a contract with the team.
 Cooper's form, along with a successful Shield season for the Redbacks, meant at the end of the season he was able to play in the first Sheffield Shield final of his career.
 After the season he was given a new contract with South Australia for the 2017–18 season.